-3. Carry things like red warning triangle, which you will need in case of an emergency.
+3. Carry things like a red warning triangle, which you will need in case of an emergency.

-1. Drive on the right and overtake on the left, and always leave your headlights on.
+1. Drive on the right side of the road and overtake on the left, always leave your headlights on.

 2. Drink driving can attract severe penalties in Oslo, Norway.
 The legal limit is around 20 milligrams of alcohol per 100 millilitres of blood.